metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

 When writing translators, it's infeasible to write a translator from a single concrete type to every other concrete type due to the explosive number of possible translation paths.
 Thus, it's recommended to at least (when possible) write translators to the core Metagraph concrete types.
-Since the core concrete types have many translators between them and since many plugins provide translators the core concrete types, the core concrete types act as a translation hub to the concrete types introduced in external plugins.
+The core concrete types can act as a translation hub to the concrete types introduced in external plugins.

 For more about translators, see :ref:`here<translators>`.